ClickHouse/examples/observability/logs/kubernetes/fluentbit_to_fluentbit/README.md

 ORDER BY (host, pod_name, timestamp)
 ```

+Remember to adapt you [ORDER BY key](https://clickhouse.com/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-intro) to suit your access patterns.

 ## Download files

 Download the agent and aggregator value files for the helm chart.